-Courtney completed a Bachelor of Science in Psychology at Middle Tennessee State University and a Master of Education in Counseling and Human Development at Lindsey Wilson College, where she maintained graduate student membership with the International Obsessive Compulsive Disorder Foundation.
-Following the completion of graduate school, Courtney briefly provided outpatient individual counseling to adults and adolescents before beginning work at Rogers Behavioral Health.
-At Rogers, she worked as a therapist in the OCD Partial Hospitalization program for two years.
-She considers herself very fortunate to have studied, trained, and received supervision in Exposure and Response Prevention (ERP) for OCD, anxiety, and anger and Cognitive Behavioral Therapy (CBT) for both anxiety and depression.
-In addition to ERP and CBT, Courtney utilizes mindfulness techniques, behavioral activation, Acceptance and Commitment Therapy (ACT), and Dialectical Behavior Therapy (DBT) in her work with children, adolescents, and adults.
+Courtney completed a Bachelor of Science in Psychology at Middle Tennessee State University and a Master of Education in Counseling and Human Development at Lindsey Wilson College.
+Following the completion of graduate school, Courtney pursued her passion for anxiety disorders at Rogers Behavioral Health.
+At Rogers, she worked for two years as a therapist in the OCD Partial Hospitalization program and received training and supervision in both Exposure and Response Prevention (ERP) and Cognitive Behavioral Therapy (CBT) for OCD & other anxiety disorders.
+In addition to ERP and CBT, Courtney utilizes mindfulness techniques, behavioral activation, Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), and Cognitive Behavioral Intervention for Tics (CBIT) in her work with children, adolescents, and adults.

 Courtney is passionate about empowering clients through education, skill-building, and exposure work.
 Outside of the therapy room, she enjoys providing professional consultation, co-supervising clinic interns, and bringing awareness to OCD and ERP through public speaking.
 In her free time, she can be found scouring estate sales, gardening, or playing with her playful pups, Stanley and Fern.